 9. Contact an attorney.

 You both need and deserve an experienced DUI defense attorney who will fight for your rights.
 The single most important thing you can do for yourself is to find a qualified attorney who knows the ins and outs of DUI law.
-Contact the Law Office of Frank P. Remsen, P.A. to schedule an initial consultation to discuss your case.
+Contact the Remsen Family Law Firm to schedule an initial consultation to discuss your case.